hutsoninc/move-to-range-cli/README.md

 │ ...
 ```

-Create a shell alias:
+## Command Line/Shell Alias

+### Windows

+Follow the instructions on [this Stack Overflow answer](https://stackoverflow.com/a/21040825/8268314) to set up an alias on Windows.

+### UNIX

 ```
-alias mtr=move-to-range
+alias mdr=make-dir-range
 ```

 ## Related

 - [move-to-range](https://github.com/hutsoninc/move-to-range) - API for this module
-- [copy-to-range-cli](https://github.com/hutsoninc/copy-to-range-cli) - Copy files to a range of directories
+- [copy-to-range-cli](https://github.com/hutsoninc/copy-to-range-cli) - Copy a file to a range of directories
 - [make-dir-range-cli](https://github.com/hutsoninc/make-dir-range-cli) - Make directories from a range of integers

 ## Authors